Jabuf/mergify-stargazer/README.md

 # Current issues and area of improvements

 ## Performance issues

 Currently, even if the endpoint is working as intended, the performances are terrible for users with a lot of starred repositories.
 I also didn't test extensively, so it's possible I overlook other issues.

 ## Lack of knowledge about the GitHub API

 While I spent time reviewing the PyGithub and GitHub API documentation, I didn’t gain expert-level knowledge overnight.
 As such, it's possible that I overlooked features or endpoints that could have been more adapted in my case.
 I also didn't explore other libraries ([like github3.py](https://github.com/sigmavirus24/github3.py)).

 ## Current limitations and weak points

 - Performance : This was already mentioned above.
 - Testing : Testing mostly focuses on code coverage and doesn’t include many use cases.
 That part could definitely be improved.
 Also, there's no integration testing.
 - Error handling : Some errors aren’t caught, and error responses need to be formalized.
+- Logic : We didn't do anything regarding how close projects are.

 ## Potentials improvements

 - GraphQL over REST : GitHub API return lot of unnecessary information, using GraphQL to fetch only the required data could improve performance.
 - CI/CD : Nothing has been done to integrate our API with CI/CD tools.
 I'd like to at least use GHA here, it could run operations on commit/push (apply style rules and run tests), send notifications, deploy, etc.
 - Formatting : I only used the native formatter in PyCharm.
 Having a common formatter is very important for collaborative projects (so changes made aren't obstructed by formatting).

 ### Scalability

 Scalability and performance is currently the biggest aspect that would need improvement, here's a few potential mechanisms that could help :

 - Caching the results of some requests (for example the starred repos of a user).
 - Making asynchronous requests when relevant (for example when looping to get the starred repos of users).
 - GraphQL could help, as mentioned above.

-- STYLE TODO